POPULAR DAY TOURS WITH REYKJAVIK PICK-UP

 Centerhotel Arnarhvoll is another popular choice with visitors, and for good reason.
 It’s gray, the austere exterior may not seem all that welcoming at first, but once inside the Arnarhvoll, you’re in for a real treat.
 The hotel’s top floor has a Sky Lounge and a Sky Bar (which is open to all, meaning you can pay it a visit even if you are not staying at this particular hotel) and its views of the adjacent Harpa Concert Hall, Faxaflói Bay, and the nearby mountain range are sublime.
 The hotel staff is welcoming and chatty; double rooms can be a bit on the small size but are bright, minimally designed, and some of the views are wonderful, particularly if you have a sea view to gaze out at.
 Arnarhvoll’s rate includes breakfast and the hotel has a hot tub and sauna in their luxury spa area.

 Pro tip: Some hotels that offer better rates are located quite far from the city center, so unless you’re willing to undertake a 30 minute plus walk, or willing to pay for a cab to take you downtown every day, make sure to check your intended hotel’s location on Google Maps or similar, before booking.

 Reykjavík has a lot to offer during the day.
 Below we’ve outlined some of the more popular things to do and we always encourage people to go out and find their own Icelandic adventure.

 Reykjavik Town Centre

-Reykjavík’s town center is relatively small, which makes it easy to explore on foot.
+Reykjavík’s town center is relatively small, which makes it easy to explore on foot in 2-3 hours.
 Laugavegur and Skólavörðustígur are the city’s main shopping areas, with the latter being ultra-trendy and increasingly popular.
 This area is decorated with very cool and alternative street art and leads up to Hallgrimskirkja Church.
 The church itself is one of the most iconic and instantly recognizable buildings in Iceland and reminiscent of something you might see in Lord of the Rings.
 Inside, modern art furbishes the foyer, iPads offer a wealth of additional information and an elevator takes visitors to the top of the building, where they can enjoy awe-inspiring panoramic views of the city.